MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 ## How do I delete all spaces?

 To reset the understanding of your environment, go to **Settings** > **System** > **Holograms**.
 Then click "Remove nearby holograms" to reset the space currently around the HoloLens.
-Click "Remove all holograms" to completely reset the HoloLen's knowledge of all spaces.
+Click "Remove all holograms" to completely reset the device's knowledge of all spaces.

 [Back to list](#list)